gitcnd/mpy_shell/README.md

 ## Notes

 * ENVironment variables come from, and write into, `settings.toml`
+* /.history.txt accumulates your command history (for up/down arrows and ! etc)
 * use ^C to exit back to the python repl \>>>

 ## Example